Abhi-7-github/Ecom/README.md

 Implement data validation to ensure only valid data is saved Create a POST API endpoint to receive and store product data in MongoDB Understand the importance of data integrity and validation

+# Milestone 11: Dynamic Product Homepage
+### Overview
+In this milestone, we created a dynamic homepage that displays all products stored in MongoDB.
+The backend API fetches all product data, which is then displayed on the frontend using React components.

+### Learning Goals 🎯
+By the end of this milestone, I was able to:

+Write an endpoint in the backend that fetches all product data from MongoDB.
+Send the product data from the backend to the frontend.
+Display the product data dynamically in the frontend using React components (Product Card).
+Project Structure
+bash
+Copy
+├── backend/
+│   ├── models/
+│   │   └── Product.js        # Mongoose model for products
+│   ├── routes/
+│   │   └── productRoutes.js  # API routes for handling products
+│   ├── server.js             # Express server setup
+├── frontend/
+│   ├── src/
+│   │   ├── components/
+│   │   │   ├── ProductCard.js # Component for displaying individual product
+│   │   │   └── ProductList.js # Component for fetching and displaying all products
+│   │   ├── App.js            # Main app file
+│   │   └── index.js          # React app entry point
+└── README.md                 # Project overview and setup instructions
+How It Works
+#### Backend (Express & MongoDB)
+Endpoint: /products

+A GET request to this endpoint fetches all the products stored in MongoDB and returns them in JSON format.
+MongoDB Model:

+The product data is stored using a Mongoose model called Product, with fields like name, price, description, and image.
+#### Frontend (React)
+ProductList Component:

+The ProductList component makes an API call to the /products endpoint to fetch the product data.
+It then maps over the product data and passes each product to the ProductCard component to display the details.
+ProductCard Component:

+The ProductCard component takes in a single product as a prop and displays the product's details, such as name, description, price, and image.

+# Milestone 12: My Products Page
+### Overview
+In this milestone, we created a "My Products" page that displays only the products associated with a specific user based on their email.
+We wrote an endpoint that filters products by the user's email and sends the data to the frontend.
+The frontend then displays the filtered products dynamically using the product card component.

+### Learning Goals 🎯
+By the end of this milestone, I was able to:

+Write an endpoint in the backend that filters products by user email and fetches only those products.
+Send the filtered data from the backend to the frontend.
+Display the filtered products dynamically in the frontend using React components (Product Card).
+Project Structure
+bash
+Copy
+├── backend/
+│   ├── models/
+│   │   └── Product.js        # Mongoose model for products
+│   ├── routes/
+│   │   └── productRoutes.js  # API routes for handling products
+│   ├── server.js             # Express server setup
+├── frontend/
+│   ├── src/
+│   │   ├── components/
+│   │   │   ├── ProductCard.js # Component for displaying individual product
+│   │   │   └── ProductList.js # Component for fetching and displaying filtered products
+│   │   ├── App.js            # Main app file
+│   │   └── index.js          # React app entry point
+└── README.md                 # Project overview and setup instructions
+How It Works
+### Backend (Express & MongoDB)
+Endpoint: /my-products
+A GET request to this endpoint fetches all the products that belong to the user with the specified email (filtering by email).
+MongoDB Model:
+The Product model is used to store product data with fields such as name, price, description, image, and email (to associate each product with a specific user).
+### Frontend (React)
+ProductList Component:

+The ProductList component makes an API call to the /my-products endpoint, passing the user's email.
+It then maps over the filtered product data and passes each product to the ProductCard component to display the details.
+ProductCard Component:

+The ProductCard component takes in a single product as a prop and displays the product's details, such as name, description, price, and image.